-Qushiyot, the Israel Education Fellowship, is a full-year network experience that offers participants the opportunity to connect with colleagues of diverse perspectives and partake in a range of learning opportunities to spur innovation in Israel Education.
-Qushiyot is a comprehensive philosophical and pedagogical approach to Israel education which embraces the vibrant complexity of Israel.
-The fellowship, offered in partnership with Makom, is centered around an 8-day training in Israel, together with NY-based workshops, a full mentoring process and tools to apply a comprehensive, practical approach to Israel education, empowers educators to develop meaningful and relevant Israel educational experiences for their sites.
+Qushiyot, the Israel Education Fellowship, is a 10-month network experience that offers participants the opportunity to connect with colleagues of diverse perspectives and partake in a range of learning opportunities to spur innovation.
+It is a comprehensive, open approach to Israel education that embraces the vibrant complexity of Israel.
+Participants will:

 About the facilitator:

 Abby Pitkowsky is the Director of Israel Education and Westchester Region.
 Abby earned her BA from SUNY Binghamton and her MA degree in Jewish Education from JTS.
 Abby began her career in Jewish Education in both informal and formal frameworks in the NY area.
 She lived in Israel for nine years where she worked for the American Jewish Joint Distribution Committee, serving Jewish communities overseas primarily in Eastern and Central Europe and the former Soviet Union.
 After returning to the U.S. Abby shifted her professional focus to her local NY Jewish community.
 Abby’s current work is supporting educators to develop meaningful and relevant Israel educational opportunities for their institutions.

 I am now able to frame the Israel conversation in a way that both students and adults can understand without going directly into politics and personal feelings.

 The 4HQ training and the Qushiyot seminar has helped me to think about Israel in the here and now better, and avoid irrelevant past issues and spend more time on really current issues.